RELATED CHAPTERS

 • there are better relationships with professionals;

-If the adult lacks capacity to make decisions, the risk assessment must take account of the views of family members or friends important to the adult and who have an interest in their welfare or, where appointed, their Attorney or Independent Mental Capacity Advocate (see Independent Advocacy and Independent Mental Capacity Advocates and Independent Mental Health Advocates).
+If the adult lacks mental capacity to make decisions, the risk assessment must take account of the views of family members or friends important to the adult and who have an interest in their welfare or, where appointed, their Attorney or Independent Mental Capacity Advocate (see Independent Advocacy and Independent Mental Capacity Advocates and Independent Mental Health Advocates).

 A multi-disciplinary approach should form the basis of the risk assessment process.
 Information should be collated from a variety of sources and agencies.
 Contributions from agencies such as the police, probation and the adult’s GP should always be considered at each stage in the process.